Welcome to the Training Team page.

 RCC has recently been recognised for practical training and as a Recognised Training Centre (RTC), we operate according to RYA standards during our training.
 Our Training Team consists of volunteer Dinghy Instructors and Senior Instructors with other Club Members giving invaluable assistance on occasions, especially providing additional powerboat escort support when needed, as well as supporting people as they become conversant with the basics of rigging and boat preparation.

-RCC boats range from the smallest, Optimist dinghies – for ‘small people’, preferably 7y.o. upwards, to the largest, Wayfarer and Laser 2000 – suitable for the use of adults and larger youngsters.
+RCC boats range from the smallest, Topper dinghies – for ‘small people’, preferably 7y.o. upwards, to the largest, Wayfarers, an RS Quest, Bahia and Laser 2000’s – suitable for the use of adults and larger youngsters.
 We follow the RYA National Sailing Scheme for adults and the Youth Scheme for youngsters, which we have found gives a good grounding in sailing whether in Dinghies, or Keelboats and Cruisers.

 Introduction to Sailing

 RCC offers newcomers a chance to “Try before you buy” with its successful and long-running “Try Sailing” sessions.
-These are held at Fairhaven Lake for 5 or 6 Wednesdays around the months of April/May and have proved a gentle way to become interested in taking up Sailing as a sport.
+These are held at Fairhaven Lake for 4 to 5 Wednesdays during May and have proved a gentle way to become interested in taking up Sailing as a sport.
 Details are to be found on the website or in the Local List.
 After a few free sessions on the Lake, we invite applications for membership of the Club and this can be the first steps to a lifetime’s interest in the sport.

 Many of our members follow this route and end up buying a dinghy or small cruiser to continue learning and with the support of Instructors and Members, RCC will encourage all to progress in their interest, whether in a dinghy, cruiser or even as part of a flotilla abroad.